pydata/xarray/doc/internals.rst

     ds.geo.center
     ds.geo.plot()

+The intent here is that libraries that extend xarray could add such an accessor to implement subclass specific functionality rather than using actual subclasses or patching in a large number of domain specific methods.

 Parametrizing an accessor is possible by defining ``__call__``.
-For example, we could use this to reimplement the :py:func:`Dataset.weighted`
+For example, we could use this to reimplement the :py:func:`DataArray.weighted`
-functions:
+functionality:

 .. ipython::
     :okwarning: